José María Maravall

-José María Maravall Herrero is a Spanish academic and a politician of the Spanish Socialist Party.
+José María Maravall Herrero, FBA (Madrid, 1942) is a Spanish academic and a politician of the Spanish Socialist Workers' Party.

 Education

 Maravall holds doctorates from both the Complutense University of Madrid and Oxford University, as well as a Honorary D.Litt. from Warwick University.

 Career

 Maravall was, until his retirement, the director of the Centre for Advanced Studies in the Social Sciences (CEACS -Juan March Institute in Madrid) and a professor at the Complutense University of Madrid.
 He has taught at the University of Warwick and, as a visiting professor, at the universities of New York (NYU), Columbia, Harvard, and the European University Institute (Florence).
 He has had a long personal political experience, first in underground anti-Francoist politics and later, under democracy, in social democratic politics.
 He was the Spanish Minister of Education and Science from 1982 to 1988, and was a member of the Spanish Parliament.

 Awards and honors

 Maravall is an Honorary Fellow of St. Antony's College (Oxford), a Corresponding Fellow of the British Academy (FBA), and a foreign member of the American Academy of Arts and Sciences.
 He is a "Commandeur de l'Ordre des Palmes Academiques" in France and has won the National Award for Political Science and Sociology in Spain.